-A small amount of traumatic subarachnoid haemorrhage or small perimesencephalic bleeds has an excellent prognosis with little if any significant long term sequelae.
+A small amount of traumatic subarachnoid hemorrhage or small perimesencephalic blood has an excellent prognosis with little if any significant long-term sequelae.
 A grade V aneurysmal subarachnoid, on the other hand, has a dismal prognosis, despite aggressive treatment.

-It is important to realise that apparent hyperdensity in the subarachnoid space is not pathognomonic of subarachnoid haemorrhage.
+It is important to realize that apparent hyperdensity in the subarachnoid space is not pathognomonic of subarachnoid hemorrhage.
 Other diagnostic possibilities include:

 Stroke and intracranial haemorrhage